 In local anesthesia, the drug is injected under the skin of the site to be cut, numbing only that site.

 In regional anesthesia, which numbs a larger area of the body, the drug is injected around one or more nerves and numbs an area of the body supplied by those nerves.
-For example, injecting a drug around certain nerves can numb fingers, toes, or large parts of limbs.
+For example, injecting a drug around certain nerves can numb fingers, toes, or specific parts or all of limbs.
 One type of regional anesthesia involves injecting a drug into a vein (intravenous regional anesthesia).
 A device such as a woven elastic bandage or blood pressure cuff compresses the area where the limb joins the body, trapping the drug within the veins of that limb.
 Intravenous regional anesthesia can numb an entire limb.

 During local anesthesia and regional anesthesia, the person remains awake.
 However, doctors sometimes give mildly sedating antianxiety drugs intravenously to relax the person.
 Rarely, numbness, tingling, or pain can persist in the numbed area for days or even weeks after the surgical procedure.